 The maximum samples per second delivered from the hardware is limited to 16K.
 You can configure the number of samples per second in the

 /etc/hsflowd.conf file to set up the collectors and variables on each switch.

 /etc/hsflowd.conf and change DNSSD = on to DNSSD = off:

-Then set up your collectors and sampling rates in
+Set up your collectors and sampling rates in the